engerlab/HNC_Reports_Agents/README.md

 10. Logging and Error Handling
 - Maintain comprehensive logs detailing the processing status of each report, including successful summaries and any encountered errors or validation failures.

+### input_reports
+- pathology report example taken from
+    - /media/yujing/One Touch3/HNC_Reports/PathologyReports/1244601.txt
+- consultation note example taken from
+    - /media/yujing/One Touch3/HNC_Reports/ConsultRedacted/1259610.txt

+### prompts
+- Each JSON file contains a "prompts" key with a list of different prompts tailored to the respective report type.
+- {context} is a placeholder that will be replaced with the actual report text during processing.